OpenEvalProject/evals/manuscripts/elife-66118/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/034t30j35 State Key Laboratory of Freshwater Ecology and Biotechnology, Chinese Academy of Sciences Wuhan China
+1. State Key Laboratory of Freshwater Ecology and Biotechnology, Chinese Academy of Sciences Wuhan China ([ROR:034t30j35](https://ror.org/034t30j35))
-2. https://ror.org/034t30j35 College of Advanced Agricultural Sciences, University of Chinese Academy of Sciences Beijing China
+2. College of Advanced Agricultural Sciences, University of Chinese Academy of Sciences Beijing China ([ROR:034t30j35](https://ror.org/034t30j35))
-3. https://ror.org/02yqt2385 Chinese Sturgeon Research Institute, China Three Gorges Corporation Hubei China
+3. Chinese Sturgeon Research Institute, China Three Gorges Corporation Hubei China ([ROR:02yqt2385](https://ror.org/02yqt2385))
-4. https://ror.org/0064kty71 5State Key Laboratory of Biocontrol, Institute of Aquatic Economic Animals and Guangdong Provincial Key Laboratory of Improved Variety Reproduction in Aquatic Economic Animals, School of Life Sciences, Sun Yat-Sen University Guangzhou China
+4. 5State Key Laboratory of Biocontrol, Institute of Aquatic Economic Animals and Guangdong Provincial Key Laboratory of Improved Variety Reproduction in Aquatic Economic Animals, School of Life Sciences, Sun Yat-Sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
-5. https://ror.org/023b72294 College of Fisheries, Huazhong Agriculture University Wuhan China
+5. College of Fisheries, Huazhong Agriculture University Wuhan China ([ROR:023b72294](https://ror.org/023b72294))
-6. https://ror.org/01kj4z117 Key Laboratory of Freshwater Fish Reproduction and Development and Key Laboratory of Aquatic Science of Chongqing, School of Life Science, Southwest University Chongqing China
+6. Key Laboratory of Freshwater Fish Reproduction and Development and Key Laboratory of Aquatic Science of Chongqing, School of Life Science, Southwest University Chongqing China ([ROR:01kj4z117](https://ror.org/01kj4z117))
-7. https://ror.org/034t30j35 The Innovative Academy of Seed Design, Chinese Academy of Sciences Wuhan China
+7. The Innovative Academy of Seed Design, Chinese Academy of Sciences Wuhan China ([ROR:034t30j35](https://ror.org/034t30j35))

 † Corresponding author

 ## Abstract

 Disruption of androgen signaling is known to cause testicular malformation and defective spermatogenesis in zebrafish.
-However, knockout of cyp17a1 , a key enzyme responsible for the androgen synthesis, in ar -/- male zebrafish paradoxically causes testicular hypertrophy and enhanced spermatogenesis.
-Because Cyp17a1 plays key roles in hydroxylation of pregnenolone and progesterone (P4), and converts 17α-hydroxypregnenolone to dehydroepiandrosterone and 17α-hydroxyprogesterone to androstenedione, we hypothesize that the unexpected phenotype in cyp17a1 -/-; androgen receptor ( ar )-/- zebrafish may be mediated through an augmentation of progestin/nuclear progestin receptor (nPgr) signaling.
+However, knockout of cyp17a1, a key enzyme responsible for the androgen synthesis, in ar-/- male zebrafish paradoxically causes testicular hypertrophy and enhanced spermatogenesis.
+Because Cyp17a1 plays key roles in hydroxylation of pregnenolone and progesterone (P4), and converts 17α-hydroxypregnenolone to dehydroepiandrosterone and 17α-hydroxyprogesterone to androstenedione, we hypothesize that the unexpected phenotype in cyp17a1-/-;androgen receptor (ar)-/- zebrafish may be mediated through an augmentation of progestin/nuclear progestin receptor (nPgr) signaling.
 In support of this hypothesis, we show that knockout of cyp17a1 leads to accumulation of 17α,20β-dihydroxy-4-pregnen-3-one (DHP) and P4.
-Further, administration of progestin, a synthetic DHP mimetic, is sufficient to rescue testicular development and spermatogenesis in ar -/- zebrafish, whereas knockout of npgr abolishes the rescue effect of cyp17a1 -/- in the cyp17a1 -/-; ar -/- double mutant.
-Analyses of the transcriptomes among the mutants with defective testicular organization and spermatogenesis ( ar -/-, ar -/-; npgr -/- and cyp17a -/-; ar -/-; npgr -/-), those with normal phenotype (control and cyp17a1 -/-), and rescued phenotype ( cyp17a1 -/-; ar -/-) reveal a common link between a downregulated expression of insl3 and its related downstream genes in cyp17a -/-; ar -/-; npgr -/- zebrafish.
+Further, administration of progestin, a synthetic DHP mimetic, is sufficient to rescue testicular development and spermatogenesis in ar-/- zebrafish, whereas knockout of npgr abolishes the rescue effect of cyp17a1-/- in the cyp17a1-/-;ar-/- double mutant.
+Analyses of the transcriptomes among the mutants with defective testicular organization and spermatogenesis (ar-/-, ar-/-;npgr-/- and cyp17a-/-;ar-/-;npgr-/-), those with normal phenotype (control and cyp17a1-/-), and rescued phenotype (cyp17a1-/-;ar-/-) reveal a common link between a downregulated expression of insl3 and its related downstream genes in cyp17a-/-;ar-/-;npgr-/- zebrafish.
 Taken together, our data suggest that genetic or pharmacological augmentation of the progestin/nPgr pathway is sufficient to restore testis organization and spermatogenesis in zebrafish with the depletion of androgen signaling.

 ## Introduction